jidec/jidec.github.io/papers_with_code.md

 These research products are a manifestation of my commitment to openness and reproducibility in science.

+[dragonfly-color-macro-analysis](https://jidec.github.io/dragonfly-color-macro-analysis/): Assessing global dragonfly body color diversity using species-constrastive features from iNaturalist images (2024 in prep, website in prep)

-Using iNaturalist to understand trait and climate drivers of daily activity patterns in temperate butterflies (2024) (in prep)
+[inat-butterfly-activity-analysis](https://jidec.github.io/inat-butterfly-activity-analysis/): Using iNaturalist to understand trait and climate drivers of daily activity patterns in temperate butterflies (2024 in prep, website in prep)

-Interactions between sexual signaling and wing size drive ecology and evolution of wing colors in Odonata (2024) (published, website almost ready)
+[nearctic-odonate-wings-analysis](https://jidec.github.io/nearctic-odonate-wings-analysis/): Interactions between sexual signaling and wing size drive ecology and evolution of wing colors in Odonata (2024)